-- Micrognathia (Pierre Robin sequence, Treacher Collins syndrome)
+- Micrognathia (undersized jaw due to Pierre Robin sequence, Treacher Collins syndrome)

 - Myelomeningocoele (spina bifida)